solvebio/solvebio-python/README.md

 provided by the `Object` class.
 Objects are files, folders, or SolveBio Datasets that exist inside a vault.
-As part of your account's migration onto Version 2 of SolveBio, we have automatically moved datasets located in Depository X and DepositoryVersion Y to a Vault named "X" and a folder named "Y".
+As part of your account's migration onto Version 2 of SolveBio, we have automatically moved datasets located in Depository "X" and DepositoryVersion "Y" to a Vault named "X" and a folder named "Y".
 If the dataset being migrated had the `genome_build` property set, the dataset was renamed to $original_name-$genome_build".
 Otherwise, the name remained unchanged.